flyHe/carapp_Ionic/README.md

 # carapp
-a hybird app for vehicle management
+a hybird app for vehicle management by the ionic framework